HuangQiang/QALSH/README.md

 # QALSH: Query-Aware Locality-Sensitive Hashing

-Version: 1.3.1
+Version: 1.4.0

 Release date:  03-10-2017

-Last Modified: 20-04-2018
+Last Modified: 25-04-2018

 Introduction
 --------

 This package is written in the C++ programming language.
-It provides two external LSH schemes QALSH and QALSH+ for c-Approximate Nearest Neighbor (or simply c-ANN) search under l_p norm, where p \in (0, 2].
+It contains two external LSH schemes QALSH and QALSH+ for high-dimensional c-Approximate Nearest Neighbor (or simply c-ANN) search under l_p norm, where p \in (0, 2].

-How to use this Package?
+Usage
 --------

-We provide a Makefile and a script (i.e., run_mnist.sh) as a running example for comipling and running the package.
+We provide a Makefile and a shell script (i.e., run_mnist.sh) as a running example for comipling and running the package.
 Before running this package, please ensure the input format of the dataset and query set is correct.
-We provide a sample dataset and query set (i.e., Mnist) for your reference.
+We give a sample dataset and query set (i.e., Mnist) for your reference.

-We also provide the scripts (i.e., run_sift.sh, run_gist.sh, run_trevi.sh,
+We also share the shell scripts (i.e., run_sift.sh, run_gist.sh, run_trevi.sh,
-and run_p53.sh) for the users who would like to reproduce our results presented in PVLDB 2015 and VLDBJ 2017.
+and run_p53.sh) for the users who would like to reproduce the results presented in PVLDB 2015 and VLDBJ 2017.
 The datasets Sift, Gist, Trevi, and P53 we used can be downloaded from the following links: